 “Whoever is of God hears the words of God.”
 John 8:47

-Watch the official lyric video for First15 Worship’s “Hide and Seek” feat.
-Nikki Moltz. 🎵 Listen to our music:Spoti…
+Watch the official lyric video for First15 Worship’s “Refreshing” feat.
+Nikki Moltz. 🎵 Listen to our music:Spotify -…

 To seek the fullness of relationship with God is to hear his voice.
 “Whoever is of God hears the words of God” (John 8:47).
 Just like when I seek true relationship with a person, a conversation must happen; when we seek to truly know God, he talks with us.
 He is not a God who is silent but a God who speaks to us in any and every way he can.